 Our pupils are given the opportunity to work together throughout school, as well as being recognised for their personal achievements, when awarded leadership opportunities - such as being voted a member of our School Council, becoming an attendance champion or being awarded special responsibilities in school.
 Our pupils develop a range of life skills during the different educational visits and residential trips they experience.

-The ‘50 Things’ initiative, provides all pupils with the opportunity to experience, learn and achieve a wealth of different skills and experiences.
+The ‘50 Experiences’ initiative, provides all pupils with the opportunity to experience, learn and achieve a wealth of different skills and experiences.
 These are carefully selected and are matched in line with the different age ranges of the pupils throughout school.
 Our pupils are also encouraged to take part and engage with the extracurricular offer we have in place.

 We also have important partnerships in place with Classroom Kitchen professionals, who visit to school to deliver specialist sessions to the pupils.
 These sessions are invaluable and provide the pupils with additional opportunities to learn new and important life skills.
 As well as this, we welcome sports specialist coaches into school, who deliver sessions which add further breadth to the PE and active lifestyle offer we present our pupils with.